 - the cultivation and derivates manufacturing of non-psychoactive cannabis known as ‘Hemp’, whereby cannabidiol (CBD) concentration is frequently higher than the concentration of THC (usually less than 1%).

-Derivates of the psychoactive cannabis have potential for a wide range of medical uses.
-Therefore, pharmaceutical industries are developing medications that aim to treat different kinds of illness, for instance:
+Derivates of the psychoactive cannabis have potential for a wide range of uses.

 The cannabis industry, psychoactive and non-psychoactive, has proven to be an intriguing, multi-faceted emerging market.
 Cannabis and its derivatives have great potential in various industries, including pharmaceutical, food, personal care, nutraceutical, textile and others.